tangentsoft/pidp8i/src/cc8/README.md

 6. Arrays may only be single indexed.
 See `PS.CC` for an example.

-7. We do not even support all of K&R C yet, much less post-C89 features such as statement-scoped variable declarations:

-        for (int i = ...

-    All variables must either be predeclared at the top of the function they're used in, or they must be global.

-8. The compiler does not yet understand how to assign a variable's initial value as part of its declaration.
+7. The compiler does not yet understand how to assign a variable's initial value as part of its declaration.
 This:

         int i = 5;